Officially out now: The TypeDB 3.0 Roadmap >>

 Select a project directory

-TypeDB Studio stores queries you work with as files in a local directory, called project directory.
-To select a project directory, click on the open folder icon (studio projects) in the top toolbar.
+TypeDB Studio stores queries you create as TypeQL files in a local project directory.
+To select a project directory, click either Open Project in the Project panel, or the studio projects Open Project Directory button in the top toolbar.

 Connect to TypeDB